 Village of Liteny, Duchy of Bukovina, Austrian Empire

-- 1866: Prince Carol I of Hohenzollern-Sigmaringen, ‘The Foreign Prince’ was installed as ruler by the Habsburg Monarchy to stabilize the country.
+1866: Prince Carol I of Hohenzollern-Sigmaringen, ‘The Foreign Prince’ was installed as ruler by the Habsburg Monarchy to stabilize the country.
 His reign would last until 1914.
 Carol I was pro-German in his foreign policy but dedicated to modernizing the state structure.

 Village of Liteny, Duchy of Bukovina, Cisleithania, Austria-Hungary

-- The largest minority group in Austria-Hungary, the Magyars (Hungarians), were constantly demanding more independence.
-They had led a massive, bloody revolution in 1848–1849 that Austria crushed, but their desire for self-rule never went away.
+Despite their revolution being crushed the Hungarian desire for self-rule never went away.
 The Emperor, Franz Joseph I, realized the Empire was too weak to survive if he didn’t make a major concession to the Hungarians.
 The Austro-Hungarian Compromise of 1867 was a deal where Austria gave Hungary almost everything it wanted to keep the rest of the Empire from falling apart, resulting in two separate states sharing a single monarch and a single foreign/military policy.

 - ‘Cisleithania’ refers to lands west of the Leitha River and thus under direct Austrian rule